Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Applications

 As mentioned above, although many popular hierarchical learning and vision tasks have been well understood as the BLO problem in Eq.~\eqref{blo_problem}, almost no solution strategies with high efficiency and accuracy are available for some challenging tasks due to high-dimensional search space and complex theoretical properties.
 Moreover, many complex deep learning models endowed with nested constrained objectives are still lack of proper reformulation and reliable methodology with grounded theoretical guarantee.

 \textbf{Neural Architecture Search}.
 We first consider one of the most representative large-scale high-dimensional BLO application, i.e., Neural Architecture Search (NAS).
 Typically, NAS aims to find high-performance neural network structures with automated process.
 Here, we focus on the gradient-based differentiable NAS methods, which have been widely investigated recently.
 This type of methods select certain search strategy to find the optimal network architecture based on the well defined architecture search space.
 DARTS~\cite {liu2018darts}, ones of the representative differentiable NAS methods, relaxes the discrete search space to be continuous, and jointly optimize the architecture parameter (i.e., the UL variable $\x$) and network weights (i.e., the LL variable $\y$) with gradient descent step, which implies a typical BLO problem.
+Following the standard NAS setting for classification tasks, the UL and LL objectives are defined as $F(\mathbf{x}, \mathbf{y}) = \ell_{\mathtt{val}}(\x,\y)$ and $f(\mathbf{x}, \mathbf{y}) = \ell_{\mathtt{tr}}(\x,\y)$, where $\ell_{\mathtt{val}}$ and $\ell_{\mathtt{tr}}$ represent the cross-entropy losses calculated on the validation and training datasets, respectively.

 In details, the searched architecture consists of multiple computation cells, and each cell is a directed acyclic graph including $N$ nodes.
 The nodes in each cell, denoted as $d$, represent the latent feature map, while the directed edges $o_{(i,j)}, i,j\in[1,N]$ between nodes $d^{i}$ and $d^{j}$ indicate the candidate operations based on defined search space denoted as $\mathcal{O}$.
 Then $\x$ is supposed to be defined as the whole continuous variables $\x=\{\x_{(i,j)}\}$, where $\x_{(i,j)}$ denotes the vector of the operation mixing weights for nodes pair $(i,j)$ of dimension $\mathcal{O}$.
 Hence $o_{(i,j)}$ is supposed to be the ideal operation chosen by $\arg\max$ operation, i.e., $o_{(i,j)}=\arg\max_{o\in\mathcal{O}}\x_{{(i,j)}}$.
 For most learning and vision tasks which employ NAS to optimize the network structure, the LL subproblem usually has high-dimensional search space and complex task-specific constraints.

 As one of the mostly widely used solution strategies, DARTS introduces finite difference approximation with a single-step gradient update of $\y$ to avoid the complex matrix-vector production.
 On top of that, a series of variations ~\cite{xu2019pc,chen2019progressive,dong2019searching} based on DARTS have been developed and applied in numerous applications.
 In addition to this approximation operation adopted by DARTS, we could also solve this BLO application with other GBMs such as RHG and CG.
 Whereas, since the LL variables contain a cumbersome number of parameters from different searching cells, all the above methods suffer from poor theoretical investigation on this non-convex high-dimensional BLO problem.
 In comparison, by effective augmentation of the iterative trajectory, AIT updates the UL variables with more accurate hyper-gradient, which is more qualified for this BLO problem with non-convex follower.